drdreo/what-the-js/WhatTheJavaScript.md

 console.log(string.replace('-', ''))    // e851e2fa4f00-4609-9dd2-9b3794c59619

 "" - - "" // These two empty strings are both converted to 0.

-Number(""); // -> 0
 0 - - 0; // -> 0
-// The expression might become a bit clearer if I write it like this:

-- -"";  // 0
 --"";   // SyntaxError, space is important
 ```